Have you seen flying ants near your house recently?

 South Coast Home Check hold Professional Indemnity Insurance and Public Liability Insurance to afford you the comfort and piece of mind that should be the standard for the industry.

 Usually between 24 & 48 hours, but we have a Hurricane Service which is the same day as the request, or within 24 hours.
-Reports available by mail, fax, e-mail, DX and hand delivery.
+Reports are available by e-mail.

 Absolutely, our Building Reports are in compliance with Australian Standards 4349.1 (Property Inspections For Residential Buildings), and our Pest Inspections are in compliance with Australian Standards 4349.3 (Timber Pest Inspection Reports).
 Home Check uses a proprietary home inspection checklist and report template to ensure all accessible areas of the house are inspected and a comprehensive building & structural timber pest inspection report is provided.

 17 years experience – South Coast Home Check building inspectors can guarantee thorough and accurate building & pest inspections whether you are buying a pre-owned home or building a new house.
-Inspection consultant Trevor Smith is a licensed Building Consultant (BC 282) qualified Building Supervisor, licensed carpenter & joiner, Structural Timber Pest Inspector, Housing Industry Association (HIA) Accredited Home Building Consultant (as recommended by the Department of Fair Trading) and a Licensed Real Estate Agent/Stock & Station Agent.
-Fiona Bowman also makes up the team at Home Check with a degree in Engineering (elec)and is an invaluable member of the team.
+Inspection consultant Trevor Smith is a licensed Building Consultant (BC 282) qualified Building Supervisor, licensed Builder, licensed carpenter & joiner, Structural Timber Pest Inspector, Housing Industry Association (HIA) Accredited Home Building Consultant (as recommended by the Department of Fair Trading) and a Licensed Real Estate Agent/Stock & Station Agent.
+Trever Smith is also an Expert Witness for building & construction matters.

 Health Risks Section